Leonard "Lenny" Billing

 He returned to Black Mountain with his wife and daughter as Guest Faculty in Woodworking in the summer of 1951.
 In the fall he was appointed to the faculty to teach woodworking and direct the work program.
 He remained through the summer of 1952.

 On his return to New York Billing worked in his father-in-law’s metal spinning business, designing and making lamps, enamel-on-copper bowls and other items.
-In 1957 he moved to New Hampshire with his wife and two children where he designed a line of jewelry that was sold in the League of New Hampshire League Craft Shops and in summer craft fairs.
+In 1957 he moved to New Hampshire with his wife and two children where the jewelry, spun pewterware, enamels, and tabletop mobiles that he designed and made were sold in the shops of the League of New Hampshire Craftsmen, and at their and other summer craft fairs.

 Courses Taken